mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab3.rst

 In this task, we will create a template which require a Service_HTTP object, force the service port to 8080, and prevent WAF (ASM) and IAM (APM) configuration.

+1. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-1. Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
+2. Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
 It will create a new template in BIG-IQ AS3 Service Catalogue:

     POST https://10.1.1.4/mgmt/cm/global/appsvcs-templates